-The goal of the Process Group is to build trust, to encourage open and honest communication, and to promote an environment in which individuals feel safe to share their struggles and work collaboratively to understand one another.
+The goal of the Process Group is to build trust, to encourage open and honest communication, and to promote an environment in which individuals feel safe to share their struggles and work collaboratively to understand one another while undergoing treatment for addiction at our offices in Jacksonville and St. Augustine.

 The Process Group is “here and now” focused.
 Patients learn and practice new skills for dealing with their thoughts and emotions, and for responding to the thoughts and emotions of others.
 These new skills enhance self-awareness, offer new ways of relating to people, and teach behaviors that assist patients in recovery in fostering positive change and making progress toward achieving their personal goals.